boostorg/mysql/README.md

   caching_sha2_password.
 These are the default methods in MySQL 5 and MySQL 8, respectively.
 - Encrypted connections (TLS).
+- TCP and UNIX socket connections.
+The implementation is based on Boost.Asio SyncStream and AsyncStream concepts, so it is generic and can be used with any stream that fulfills these concept's requirements.
+There are user-friendly typedefs and regression tests for TCP and UNIX socket streams.

 Yet to be done (but it is on our list - PRs welcome):